Ebola

 Starting in early 2025, over 600 people in the Democratic Republic of Congo (DRC) are set to take part in a CEPI-funded trial led by Institute of Tropical Medicine Antwerp and the DRC’s Institut National de la Recherche (INRB) to investigate whether a second Ebola vaccine shot could bolster resilience against the virus and improve the response to future Ebola outbreaks.

 In June 2024 CEPI launched a call for proposals to fund development of new vaccines that could protect against Ebola as well as other pathogens in the Filovirus family.
-The program that receives support from the European Union’s Horizon Europe programme, aims to fund between three and five new Filovirus vaccine projects with a total of €50 million over five and a half years.
+Supported by the European Union’s Horizon Europe initiative, the programme aims to fund between three and five new Filovirus vaccine projects with a total of €50 million over five and a half years.

 Learn more about the impact of CEPI’s Ebola funding